SamDeka28/lane-js/readme.md

 ### Features
 - Fast Routing
 - Middleware Support
+- Templating (Embedded Javascript, Handlebars and pug)
 - Improved Performance
 - Body parsing support
 - Param parsing support
-- Multipath routes

-### CHANGELOGS
-- Added namespaces in urlConfigs
-- Added `pathify` for modular dependency of urlConfigs
-- Removed Route generation
+- Namespacing
-- Removed dependency of configs/config.json and configs/paths.map.json

-> From this version, /generatePathMap has been disabled.
-There is no need of registering a route.
-A route is automatically registered and made available for use once it is defined in the urlConfig

 ## A Quick guide to start with LaneJs
-To quickly get started with LaneJs, go to  [https://github.com/SamDeka28/lanify](https://github.com/SamDeka28/lanify) and clone the repo.
+To quickly get started with LaneJs, go to  [https://github.com/SamDeka28/lanify07](https://github.com/SamDeka28/lanify07) and clone the repo.

 Once you have cloned the repo, follow the instructions given in the readme.md of the repository